Weeks of anguish and a 'black box': Inside Tokyo's decision to delay the Olympics

 When asked for comment from Bach, the IOC’s press office did not respond to specific questions and directed Reuters to a transcript of a recent conference call in which he said that the decision to postpone the Games was based on “the developments with the dynamic spreading of the coronavirus”.

-According to sources, the IOC asked various national Olympic committees over the weekend to open up training centres so their athletes could prepare for Tokyo, those sources said, even as countries like Germany and Spain were sealing borders and ordering large-scale lockdowns.
+The IOC asked various national Olympic committees over the weekend to open up training centres so their athletes could prepare for Tokyo, the sources in Lausanne said, even as countries like Germany and Spain were sealing borders and ordering large-scale lockdowns.

 Representatives from some of the countries had tried explaining to Bach how it wasn’t possible for their athletes to train, citing travel restrictions and curfews, they said.